Separation & Divorce

 A divorce can only be obtained by court application.
 An order of divorce ends the marriage and leaves the spouses free to remarry.
 If both spouses agree to the divorce and all related matters the procedure is fairly straightforward.

 Usually the more difficult issues relate to parenting arrangements, child and spousal support and the division of property, not the divorce itself.
 If the spouses have reached an agreement on these matters, the terms of the agreement can be incorporated into the divorce order.
 If no agreement has been reached on these matters, either spouse can apply for court orders to settle these matters at the same time as they apply for a divorce.
-It is important to remember that an application to divide family property must be made the divorce is finalized.
+It is important to remember that an application to divide family property must be made before the divorce is finalized.

 If you want to apply to the court for divorce and you are not represented by a lawyer you should look at the information in Unrepresented Litigants.
 If you want to use the Form Wizard to apply for a divorce create a free account to get started.